 Is All Lavender Edible?

 All lavender is edible, however, I recommend culinary lavender because it has the best taste.
 I have a culinary lavender bush but I have also used my other lavender buds in my garden as well.
-You can find dried lavender buds in your grocery store bulk area or buy them online.
-There are so many things you can make in the kitchen with dried lavender buds!

-What kind of pan to use for Lemon Lavender Bread
+What Kind of Pan to Use for Lemon Lavender Bread

-Lemon Lavender Bread with Lemon Lavender Sugar
+Lemon Lavender Bread Recipe

 Ingredients